raspware/game-template-bridge.net/README.md

 # Game Template (Bridge.NET)

-This project was my attempt of learning the [Bridge.NET](http://bridge.net/) open source C#-to-JavaScript Compiler.
-Rather than doing the usual `hello world` application I thought I'd do something more fun!
+This project is my attempt of learning the [Bridge.NET](http://bridge.net/) open source C#-to-JavaScript Compiler in a fun way rather than doing the usual `hello world` application!

 ## Prerequisites